cviets/booleangene/README.md

 ```
 boolean_gene run_stability_analysis -i "/path/to/input.txt" -o "/path/to/output/directory"
 ```
-where the input .txt file should define each gene's associated Boolean function using AND, OR, and NOT connectives (for examples, see `sample_inputs`, which were downloaded from the Cell Collective database (2)).
+where the input .txt file should define each gene's associated Boolean function using AND, OR, and NOT connectives (for examples, see the text files in the `sample_inputs` directory, which were downloaded from the Cell Collective database (2)).

 ## Citations
 1. Elowitz, M., Leibler, S. A synthetic oscillatory network of transcriptional regulators.
 Nature 403, 335–338 (2000).